tcpalmer/nina-scheduler/adv-topics/ts5-beta.md

 ## Minor Changes
 In addition to small bug fixes, the following changes are also noteworthy.

+#### TS Logging Level
+TS 5 adds the ability to set the log level (trace, debug, info, warning, error) similar to the main NINA log.
+This setting is in TS profile preferences, so the setting is independent of the NINA setting.
+The level defaults to debug.

+{: .note }
+Debug level is probably sufficient for most usage.
+However, if you have an issue it may take trace level output to troubleshoot the problem.
+Just be aware that trace level is extremely verbose.

 #### Visibility Bug
 In TS 4, target visibility determination is susceptible to a visibility gap problem: if the target moves behind an obstacle (tree, chimney) in your custom horizon and then later reappears, TS will not find that second visible timespan in some circumstances.
 In TS 5, the visibility algorithm has been completely rewritten to use a sampling approach which is both more accurate (within the sampling limits) as well as quicker.